PhilippeBaratta/COVMOS/README.md

 **COVMOS.py**

-To be run, COVMOS.py needs two key arguments:
+To run COVMOS.py, two essential arguments are needed:

-- the COVMOS mode that takes the values 'ini', 'sim' or 'both'
+- The COVMOS mode, which can be 'ini', 'sim', or 'both'.
-- the path to a .ini file specifying the project settings, required inputs and outputs (see ./ini_files/setting_example.ini)
+- The path to an .ini file that specifies the project settings, including required inputs and outputs (refer to ./ini_files/setting_example.ini for an example).

-In the 'ini' mode, COVMOS generates the initilization files that will be used for the simulating mode 'sim'.
-It can be run calling `python COVMOS.py ini path/to/the/inifile.ini` or in parallel (see section 'Parallel computation').
+In 'ini' mode, COVMOS generates the initialization files needed for the simulation mode 'sim'.
+This mode can be executed by calling `python COVMOS.py ini path/to/the/inifile.ini`, either as a standalone process or in parallel (for details, see the 'Parallel computation' section).

-Once done, the 'sim' mode simulates boxes of particles and associated velocities.
-It can also be run calling `python COVMOS.py sim path/to/the/inifile.ini` or in parallel (see section 'Parallel computation').
+After preparing the initialization files, the 'sim' mode is used to simulate boxes of particles along with their velocities.
+This mode can also be executed by calling `python COVMOS.py sim path/to/the/inifile.ini` (refer to the 'Parallel computation' section for more information).

-You can run the whole pipeline using the 'both' mode: `python COVMOS.py both path/to/the/inifile.ini`
+To execute the entire process in one go, use the 'both' mode with the command: `python COVMOS.py both path/to/the/inifile.ini`.

-Several statistical inputs are required when using COVMOS.
-They must be set by the user in a .ini file.
-If the user wants COVMOS to clone its own data, several codes are provided to compute these statistical targets in the ./helping_codes folder (see the next section).
+COVMOS requires various statistical inputs, which users must define in an .ini file.
+For those looking to generate data similar to their own (clones), COVMOS provides several utilities in the ./helping_codes folder to help compute these statistical targets (further details are provided in the following section).

 # User inputs